marianaiam/cloudfoundry_blue_green_deploy/README.md

 ## Installation

 Currently, this gem requires Ruby 2.1.x or better.
-At the time of writing, this means you will need to use the Heroku buildpack (as the CloudFoundry buildpack works with 2.0).
+It is compatible with [Cloud Foundy CLI](https://github.com/cloudfoundry/cli) versions 6.6 - 6.11.

 Add this line to your application's Gemfile: